nuuuwan/news_lk3_data/README.md

 *2024-02-22 10:30:00* · [`adaderanalk`](https://www.adaderana.lk/news/97450/ceb-spokesman-resigns-from-post-over-controversial-remarks) · `en`

 Eng.
-Noel Priyantha has tendered his resignation as the spokesperson of Ceylon Electricity Board (CEB).
+Noel Priyantha has tendered his resignation as the spokesperson of the Ceylon Electricity Board (CEB).

-Power and Energy Minister Kanchana Wijesekera, taking to X (formerly Twitter), said this was communicated to him by the CEB management.
+Power and Energy Minister Kanchana Wijesekera, taking to his X handle (formerly Twitter), said this was communicated to him by the CEB management.

-The CEB spokesperson, who attended Ada Derana ‘Big Focus’ program on Tuesday made controversial remarks that received backlash for lacking empathy.
+The CEB spokesperson, who attended the ‘Big Focus’ program on Ada Derana on Tuesday, made controversial remarks that received backlash for lacking empathy.

-◼️
+When asked about the recent electricity tariff hikes and the burden it has placed on consumers, Priyantha said the tariffs should have been increased gradually over the years.

+However, he also went on to comment that the children do not need electricity to study, and that the light from kerosene oil lamps should suffice.
+“Why do you need electricity [to study]?
+For about two years, I also studied using [kerosene] oil lamps.
+Why do you need to iron clothes?
+Wear linen [clothing].”

+...

 [Data](articles/2cc2366b.json)